Smoothed Separable Nonnegative Matrix Factorization: Numerical experiments

 In \cref{fig:xpsynth5}, we compare SVCA and SSPA when $p$ varies in setups with different values of purity $\alpha$.
 As expected, we observe that the shapes of the curves are similar, and that for a fixed noise level the value of the parameter $p$ leading to the lowest MRSA decreases as the parameter $\alpha$ increases.

-To summarize, our synthetic experiments highlight that the two proposed algorithms seem to obtain better results than ALLS.
+To summarize, our synthetic experiments highlight that the two proposed algorithms consistently obtain better results than ALLS.
 They furthermore show that SVCA and SSPA outperform VCA and SPA when $p$ is well chosen.
-Although we illustrate that the choice of $p$ is important, as a bad value can worsen the results compared to the non-smoothed algorithms, the use of the median instead of the mean makes this choice easier.
+Although the choice of $p$ is important, as a bad value can worsen the results compared to the non-smoothed algorithms, the use of the median aggregation instead of the mean makes the algorithms less sensitive to this choice.

+The use of the median is also more adapted to sparse, Laplace or Poisson noises, whereas the mean gives better results in the case of centered Gaussian noise.